-Chad Grotegut, Md, MHSc, MBA, Associate Professor of Ob/Gyn, will assume the role of Medical Director of the Women’s Clinical Service Unit (CSU) at Duke University Hospital.
-Dr. Grotegut has served as the Medical Director for the Duke Birthing Center since 2015, where he has shown extraordinary leadership, and we are excited for him to carry this into his new expanded role overseeing the CSU.
+Chad Grotegut, Md, MHSc, MBA, Associate Professor of Ob/Gyn, will assume the role of Medical Director of the Women’s Clinical Service Unit (CSU) at Duke University Hospital, as well as Director of the Maternal-Fetal Medicine Fellowship Program.
+Dr. Grotegut has served as the Medical Director for the Duke Birthing Center since 2015.
 Dr. Grotegut is a maternal-fetal medicine specialist whose research focuses on potential mechanisms of abnormal labor, with work on the role of the oxytocin receptor in normal and abnormal labor, and the role of store-operated calcium entry as a mediator of oxytocin-induced uterine contractility.
-He is to be further congratulated on his recently funded R01 grant (Co-PI, NICHD, $3.2 million) extending this work.